U.S. students grill Argentina President Fernandez in Washington

-BUENOS AIRES (Reuters) - Georgetown University students in Washington D.C. got to do something on Wednesday that Argentine journalists rarely get to do: grill visiting President Cristina Fernandez on issues like her country’s discredited inflation statistics.
+BUENOS AIRES, Sept 26 (Reuters) - Georgetown University students in Washington D.C. got to do something on Wednesday that Argentine journalists rarely get to do: grill visiting President Cristina Fernandez on issues like her country’s discredited inflation statistics.

 Fernandez is a gifted public speaker but she seldom holds news conferences or gives interviews at home.
 Her drive to crack down on media monopolies has aggravated a long-running feud with top Argentine conglomerate Grupo Clarin.